EaswaranG/devops-101/database/semi-structured-db/mongoDb/MongoDbNotes.md

     })
     ```

-## Finding Documents in a MongoDB Collection - using Comparator
+## CRUD: Finding Documents in a MongoDB Collection - using Comparator

 - `$gt` (greater than) -> Returns documents where the field contains value greater than the specified value [`db.sales.find({"items.price" : {$gt: 50}})`]
 - `$lt` (less than) -> `db.sales.find({"items.price" : {$lt: 50}})`